 My hubby, an avid sailor and windsurfer, was tracking the storm.
 He was convinced that the storm was going to turn and that we shouldn’t go to the evacuation site we were being led to.
 He was right—the storm turned and flooded the location we were supposed to be at, but thankfully we had gone to another instead.
 We were greeted with cots in a gymnasium and bags of basic supplies from the American Red Cross.
 I was so grateful for our safety in that moment, and for the trunk full of photograph albums in our car that held a lifetime of memories.
 Upon returning to our home, which had watermarks as high as seven feet, we cleaned up and repaired everything with the help of Flood Insurance and FEMA.

 So with the current storm affecting Texas, I first donated to the American Red Cross because I know how important those immediate resources are for those in need.
 I’m still working on what else I can do, but one thing I will definitely do is offer free family portrait sessions to anyone affected.
-I have family in Dallas, so once the emergency is under control, I will take some of my photographer friends, rent a studio in Texas and shoot as much as we can for these families.
 It’s a small gesture, but I know how cherished family photographs can be, and how devastating the thought of losing them all in a moment’s notice is.

 I encourage everyone to find a way to help, no matter how small.
 As Maya Angelou said, “be a rainbow in someone else’s cloud.”